 - Troubleshooting and system performance tuning.

-With SAP BASIS, various SAP modules like Finance Accounting, Production Planning, Sales and Distribution, SAP EWM (Extended Warehouse Management) and other products are fully integrated, enabling seamless communications.
+With SAP Business Application Software Integrated Solution, various SAP modules like Finance Accounting, Production Planning, Sales and Distribution, SAP EWM (Extended Warehouse Management) and other products are fully integrated, enabling seamless communications.
 Further to this, BASIS also supports a number of non-SAP branded operating systems, including Unix, Microsoft Windows Server Edition, AS400, z/OS, and databases such as Oracle, DB2, Informix, MaxDB, Microsoft SQL Server, and so on.
 With BASIS, these disparate systems can communicate with SAP environments.